Kim Chiu: 2006–2008: Career beginnings

-Chiu gained prominence when she won the top prize in the reality series Pinoy Big Brother: Teen Edition.
+Chiu gained prominence when she won the reality series Pinoy Big Brother: Teen Edition.
 She was dubbed as "Chinita Princess ng Cebu".
 For the show, Chiu left her hometown of Cebu City and moved to Manila.
 She, along with the rest of the housemates entered the Big Brother house on April 23, 2006.
 After 42 days in the Big Brother house, she was named the Teen Big Winner with 626,562 votes (41.4% of the total votes) at the Aliw Theatre inside the Cultural Center of the Philippines Complex in Pasay.
 She was the only housemate who was never nominated for eviction.

 After winning, Chiu became part of Star Magic.

 She and her on-screen partner Gerald Anderson became regulars in ASAP XV and appeared together in several ABS-CBN shows Love Spell, comedy sitcom Aalog-Alog and in the film First Day High.

 In 2007, Chiu starred in the primetime TV series entitled Sana Maulit Muli alongside Anderson which was released to significant acclaim.
 That year, she was nominated and eventually won the 38th Guillermo Mendoza Box Office Awards as Most Promising Female Star and Best New Female TV Personality (for Sana Maulit Muli) at the 21st PMPC Star Awards.
 Sana Maulit Muli was later released in Taiwan under the PTS network, under the title Chances.

 Chiu then launched her debut album "Gwa Ai Di" (Hokkien 我愛你 (Góa ài dí, I Love You, 我爱你)) under Star Records, which included the single Crazy Love.
 It reached a Gold Record status.